01-edu/public/subjects/mobile-dev/stock-market/README.md

 ### Instructions

 Develop an app that will simulate a `real-time` stock market.
-You may use [Yahoo](https://algotrading101.com/learn/yahoo-finance-api-guide/#:~:text=Why%20should%20I%20use%20the%20Yahoo%20Finance%20API%3F,-Free&text=One%20good%20reason%20is%20because%20it%20can%20be%20completely%20free.)
-API for data retrieval.
+For developing purpose, we provided you with a server providing you mock stock data in the [resources](resources/mock-stock-data-server/).
-You should fetch all the data in real-time and choose 10 stocks to monitor.
+You should fetch all the data in real-time and choose 20 stocks to monitor.
 The objectives of this exercise are to practice fetching data in real-time, visualizing custom widgets in real-time, and implementing authentication and authorization services.

 Upon signing up, users must be given `1 000 000` fake dollars to use within the app for buying and holding stocks.
 The app should have the following features: